NVIDIA/cuda-quantum/docs/sphinx/install.rst

 Creating a secure connection requires authenticating with the same GitHub or Microsoft account on each end.
 Once authenticated, an SSH connection over the tunnel provides end-to-end encryption.
-To download the CLI and create a tunnel, execute the following commands
+To download the CLI and create a tunnel, execute the following commands:

 .. code-block:: console